 top of page

-HARDOTON.
+HARDOTHON.
 TECHNOLOGICAL SUSTAINABILITY innovation competition is starting!

 • 1 min read

-HARDOTON.
+HARDOTHON.
 TECHNOLOGICAL SUSTAINABILITY innovation competition

-HARDOTON.
+HARDOTHON.
 TECHNOLOGICAL SUSTAINABILITY innovation competition

 Vinnytsia Automation and Instrument Making Cluster announces the launch of a grant programme to support teachers and students in the instrument engineering sector.